Circle Research

 What makes a “fair” DAO governance mechanism?

 Non-exportable hardware breaks UC-DKG assumptions.
-Star DKG enforces consistency without share export or rewinding, to realize UC-secure multi-device wallets
+Star DKG enforces consistency without share export or rewinding, to realize UC-secure multi-device wallets.

 Altruist and Adversary: Agentic Behavior in the USDC Moltbook Hackathon